WU SOFTBALL STAFF/COACHES

 Sam then continued on to play varsity softball at St. Peter Marian High School from 2007-2011 where she was the starting 2nd baseman.
 She received the Sportsmanship Award in both Softball and Field Hockey and the Unsung Hero Award, and was a Central Mass All-Star white attending SPM.

 Samantha holds a BS in Forensic Chemistry from WNEU, and a Masters in Chemistry from University of Lowell.
-She works for the Massachusetts State Police Crime Lab as a Forensic Chemist.
+She worked for the Massachusetts State Police Crime Lab as a Forensic Chemist and is now a chemist for Raytheon.

 Samantha enjoys to spend time giving back to her community through walks with the Miss Q Campquest, assisting her mother with ASA coaching, peer tutoring, and working on area clean-ups across her community.